TEALSK12/introduction-to-computer-science/culture_day_lesson_c.md

  3.  **Share learning journey with peers**

- At the end of the course, ask each students to share a few key points with the class.
+   * At the end of the course, ask each students to share a few key points with the class.
 This could be done during a end-of-term fun or party day.
 They can refer to their final Entry page in their Journal.
+   * Celebrate each student's progress in their learning journey!

  ---
  #### Emphasize with students...